Are mentor programs failing us?

 Call me jaded, but I have seen more frustrated mentor/mentee match-ups as the result of formal programs than I have seen long-lasting relationships.
 Frustrated pairs include match-ups coming from programs within professional HR associations.

 Again, I am 100% confident that most of the mentor applicants are well-intentioned and in many cases have plenty to offer.
 They just don’t always have something to offer to any randomly assigned mentee.
 Most of us work effectively with a specific demographic of mentee or mentor and we work ineffectively with a much larger demographic.
 I am the almighty and great HR professional, but even I know my style is only effective for a select few.
-I don’t practice a “by the book style of HR”.
+Not everyone practices a “by the book style of HR”.
 I practice an “employee guideline” style of HR where we have guidelines vs. rules and regs.
-I probably wouldn’t be the best mentor for someone coming from Fortune 100.
+Because of this, I probably wouldn’t be the best mentor for someone coming from Fortune 100.
 I would probably gain more value as a mentee with an HR mentor from a fast-moving technology background.

 When filling an open headcount for our departments, the interview and hiring process is usually a rigorous process where the hiring manager is not only looking for a skill set fit, the manager is looking for a culture AND chemistry fit as well.
 Mentors and mentees should be looking for that great multi-dimensional fit as well.
 We shouldn’t just look for a potential fit on paper.
 That would be like hiring candidates based solely on a resume and a job description match without the two sides having a couple of conversations/interviews.
 But most match-ups are made by the organizer of the program and mentor and mentee have no interaction prior to the first meeting.